 Serving Suggestions

-This main dish is quite versatile and can go with many side dishes.
+Blackened halibut is a versatile main dish that pairs well with many side dishes.
 I like to serve it with any of the following sides:

 - Cauliflower pancakes